creativepragmatics/DataSourcerer/README.md

 DataSourcerer can be viewed as two parts:
 1. A very basic [FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming) core
 2. View adapters like a generic [List Datsource Core](DataSourcerer/Classes/List/IdiomaticListViewDatasourceCore.swift) and concrete [idiomatic](DataSourcerer/Classes/List-UIKit/IdiomaticCollectionViewDatasource.swift). [implementations](DataSourcerer/Classes/List-UIKit/IdiomaticSingleSectionListViewDatasourceCore.swift).
-They subscribe to the FRP core's structures to do work like refresh subviews.
+They subscribe to the FRP core's structures to do work, like refreshing subviews.

 You may ask, who needs another FRP framework, why reinvent the wheel?
 There are various reasons this project has its own FRP core:
 * Reducing references to projects that are not under our control